SolarNetwork/solarnetwork-node/net.solarnetwork.node.setup.s3/README.md

 S3, and the node can be instructed to download and install the files for a specific version (or the _latest_ version).

+Another use case for this plugin is to provide a way to update the base platform of the node.
+The node's Plugin GUI allows managing only the _application_ plugins (in the `app/main` directory), not the base platform (primarily the `app/boot` and `app/core` directories).

 In other words, this provides a basic managed "update" mechanism for a set of nodes with similar configuration needs.